Wondecha/reading-notes/webpagestructure.md

 some people will simply chance across your website, most will visit for a specific reason.

-● Are they looking for general entertainment or do they need to achieve a specific goal?
+-Are they looking for general
+entertainment or do they
+need to achieve a specific
+goal?
-● If there is a specific goal, is it a personal or professional one?
+-If there is a specific goal, is it a personal or professional one?
-● Do they see spending time on this activity as essential or a luxury?
+-Do they see spending time on
+this activity as essential or a luxury?